VEHICLE SERVICES TECHNICIAN I

 THE SELECTION PROCESS will be job related and will consist of one or more of the following: education and experience evaluation; written, oral or performance tests; or other assessment methods.
 The Department of Employee Relations reserves the right to call only the most qualified candidates to the oral examination.
 Oral examinations may include written exercises.
 Selection process component weights will be determined by further analysis of the job.

 This is a continuous recruitment.
-Applications will be accepted until Thursday, August 23, 2018 and interviews held during 2018 as often as required to meet the needs of the City.
+Applications will be accepted and interviews held during 2019 as often as required to meet the needs of the City.
 Qualified applicants will be notified by email of the date, time and place of the examination.
 Unless otherwise required by law, the City of Milwaukee will not provide alternative test administration.
 The applicant is responsible for attending all phases of the job selection process at the time and place designated by the City of Milwaukee.
 Employment may be possible immediately following the examination if positions are vacant at that time.
 The names of successful candidates will be placed on the eligible list in a rank determined by the final grade without reference to the date of the examination.
+The names of candidates who pass all phases of the selection process may remain on an eligible list resulting from a continuous examination for up to six months.

 APPLICATIONS and further information may be accessed by visiting, http://city.milwaukee.gov/jobs